 Prior to coming to Navy, Shambach spent two years as the Goalkeeper coach at Messiah, helping the Falcons capture a pair of NCAA Division III national titles.
 Two of his goalkeepers were named the national tournament MVPs for their efforts.

-He holds most current D-III career goalkeeping records as a result of a stellar career in which he led the Falcons to national championships in 2004, 2005 and 2006.
+He ranks highly in a number of D-III goalkeeping rankings as a result of a stellar career in which he led the Falcons to national championships in 2004, 2005 and 2006.
 In 2004, Messiah became the first team in tournament history to go through the NCAA tournament without allowing a goal, outscoring opponents 17-0 in five games.

 Shambach, a 2007 graduate of Messiah College, resides in Annapolis with his wife, Christie.